-Once you have signed the letter, what are the next steps?
-This toolkit that follows the pledge will help you to transform your commitment into specific actions that will reduce negative impacts to our climate and to our society.
+Once you have signed the pledge, what are the next steps?
+The toolkit that follows the pledge will help you to transform your pledge into specific actions that will reduce negative impacts to our climate and to our society.
+The list of actions in the toolkit may seem overwhelming at first, but it is meant to be an aspirational guide.
+Select the parts of it that will help your institution progress.

-Douglas Flandro, Exhibit Designer & Sustainable Design Leader, CambridgeSeven
+Douglas Flandro, LEED AP ID+C & BD+C, CPHC Sustainable Design Leader & Exhibit Designer CambridgeSeven